svlauer/example-sentences/README.md

 ![An example of an example](http://www.sven-lauer.net/files/examples/simple_example.png?new)

-The platonic ideal of a LaTeX package for typesetting such examples whould define an environment that behaves as much as possible as LaTeX's built-in `enumerate` lists (because, at heart, example lists *are* just ordered lists).
+The platonic ideal of a LaTeX package for typesetting such examples would provide an environment that behaves as much as possible as LaTeX's built-in `enumerate` lists (because, at heart, example lists *are* just ordered lists).
 So the above examples would be typeset as: